 10. World Market

-Let's say that your favorite part of Urban Outfitters is that its home pieces don't shy away from maximalism.
-If you want color, and beads, and tassels, and distressed finishes that push for a home to have some personality, then World Market is for you.
+If you want color, beads, tassels, and distressed finishes that push for a home to have some personality, then World Market is for you.
 This popular store sells everything a home would need—especially for those on a budget—and does it with an eye for vibrant details.

-Ok, you know about Ikea.
-You get that it's still a place to go if you're looking for functional home goods that get the job done.
-But maybe you haven't heard that Ikea has developed a keen eye for style, too, from living area pieces that can withstand multiple moves to kitchen cabinetry that can be custom-made for your needs—thanks to smaller outposts like Semihandmade.
+While Ikea is still a place to go if you're looking for functional home goods that get the job done, maybe you haven't heard that Ikea has developed a keen eye for style, too, from living area pieces that can withstand multiple moves to kitchen cabinetry that can be custom-made for your needs—thanks to smaller outposts like Semihandmade.

-So maybe you like the eclectic feel of Urban Outfitters, but you're also someone who appreciates more traditional touches.
-Hayneedle incorporates both of those tastes into its expansive collection of items for every room in the home, making it easy to change styles according to your shifting tastes.
+If you like the eclectic feel of Urban Outfitters, but also appreciate more traditional touches, Hayneedle incorporates both of those tastes into its expansive collection of items for every room in the home, making it easy to change styles according to your shifting tastes.